-It’s not that social media is good or bad, the real question is: what we are willing to trade for likes, views, and follows?
+It’s not that social media is good or bad, the real question is: What we are willing to trade for likes, views, and follows?

-Instead of “rules,” collaborate with your teen to co-create and take ownership of their social media ethic- and be mindful that the most vulnerable kids online are the kids with needs that aren’t getting met through parent, peer, and support relationships.
+Instead of “rules,” collaborate with your teen to co-create and take ownership of their social media ethic.
+Also be mindful that the most vulnerable children/teens online are those with needs that aren’t getting met through parent, peer, and support relationships.

-I believe social media links us in a way that can help us be more aware of social issues, more empowered in pieces of our identities that might have once been a source of shame, and can provide a world of opportunity and encouragement to do the thing that we do uniquely in the world, but it can be tricky.
+I believe social media links us in a way that can help us be more aware of social issues and more empowered in pieces of our identities that might have once been a source of shame.
+It can provide a world of opportunity and encouragement to do the thing that we do uniquely in the world, but it can be tricky.